MicrosoftDocs/azure-reference-other/stream-analytics-docs/gettype-azure-stream-analytics.md

  Is any valid expression.

 ## Return Types
  Returns data type name of the expression.
 The type of the returned name is nvarchar(max).
-Please see all supported data types in [Data Types &#40;Azure Stream Analytics&#41;](data-types-azure-stream-analytics.md).
+Please see all supported data types in [Data Types](data-types-azure-stream-analytics.md).

 ## Examples